braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ### Content Cards as Custom Objects

 Much like a rocketship adding a booster, your own custom objects can be extended to function as Content Cards.
 Limited API surfaces such as this provide flexibility to work with different data backends interchangeably.
 This can be done by conforming to the `ContentCardable` protocol and implementing the initializer (as seen below) and, through the use of the `ContentCardData` struct, allows you to access the `ABKContentCard` data.
+The `ABKContentCard` payload will be used to initialize the `ContentCardData` struct and the custom object itself, all from a `Dictionary` type via the initializer the protocol comes with.

 The initializer also includes a `ContentCardClassType` enum.
+This enum is used to decide which object to initialize.
 Through the use of key-value pairs within the Braze dashboard, you can set an explicit `class_type` key that will be used to determine what object to initialize.
+These key-value pairs for Content Cards come through in the `extras` variable on the `ABKContentCard`.
+Another core component of the initializer is the `metaData` dictionary parameter.
+The `metaData` includes everything from the `ABKContentCard` parsed out into a series of keys and values.
+Once the relevant cards are parsed and converted to your custom objects, the app is ready to begin working with them as if the objects were instantiated from JSON or any other source.

 Once you have a solid understanding of these code considerations, check out our [use cases](#sample-use-cases) below to get started implementing your own custom objects.

-{% include video.html id="55KTZqYAl7Y" align="center" %}

 {% tabs %}
 {% tab Swift %}